cooper/wikifier/doc/blocks.md

 ## Section

+You can organize the content of an article by dividing it into sections.
-A section is kinda like a `<div>`, except that it can also have a header.
-The first section on a page always has the page title as its header, so even if specify some text there, it will not be considered.
+Sections typically have title headers, except for the first one.
+The first section on a page is considered the introduction.
+It always has the page title as its header, so even if specify some text there, it will not be considered.
 As for the rest, the header will be displayed at the appropriate level.

 Also spelled `sec{}`.

 ```
 sec {